dotnet/docs-aspire/docs/extensibility/secure-communication-between-integrations.md

 ```

 > [!WARNING]
 > These credentials are for demonstration purposes only and MailDev is intended for local development.
-These crednetials are fictitious and shouldn't be used in a production environment.
+These credentials are fictitious and shouldn't be used in a production environment.

 ## Update the MailKit integration